FSoft-AI4Code/AgileCoder/README.md

   - [License](#license)

 ## Overview
-***AgileCoder*** integrates Agile Methodology into a multi-agent system framework, enabling a collaborative environment where software agents assume specific Agile roles such as Product Owner, Developer, and Tester.
+***AgileCoder*** integrates Agile Methodology into a multi-agent system framework, enabling a collaborative environment where software agents assume specific Agile roles such as Product Owner, Developer, Reviewer, and Tester.
 These agents work together to develop software efficiently and iteratively, simulating a dynamic and adaptive software development team.

-Mission Statement: “Empowering agents to deliver high-quality software solutions swiftly and efficiently, transforming software development through agility and collaboration.”

 In AgileCoder, each agent is not just a participant but a stakeholder in the software development process, engaging in sprints that mimic real-world Agile practices.
 This setup enhances the adaptability and effectiveness of development workflows, aligning closely with modern software engineering demands.
 The system is designed to handle the complexities of real-world software projects, supporting incremental development and continuous integration seamlessly.